shuqingzai/carbon/README.md

 ```

 ##### Parse a time string as a `Carbon` instance by multiple fuzzy layouts
+> Note: it doesn't support parsing by timestamp layouts

 ```go
 carbon.ParseByLayouts("2020|08|05 13|14|15", []string{"2006|01|02 15|04|05", "2006|1|2 3|4|5"}).ToDateTimeString() // 2020-08-05 13:14:15